 - Sudden weight loss, which may indicate that the nursing home is failing to properly feed your loved one or to assist your loved one with eating.

 - Wandering and elopement from the facility, which is a sign that the nursing home is failing to adequately supervise your loved one or to provide proper security.

 - Dry, flaky skin, which may be a sign that your loved one is suffering from malnourishment or dehydration.

 - Poor physical hygiene such as unwashed hair and dirty clothes and bedding.

 - Development of symptoms that should be addressed by medication, which could indicate that the staff is failing to administer the medication as prescribed or may even be stealing the medication (pain medication theft, in particular, has become a serious problem in Indiana nursing homes).

-- Disappearance or loss of personal belongings, including clothes, jewelry, keepsakes and other items of value.
+- Disappearance or loss of personal belongings, including clothes, jewelry, keepsakes, and other items of value.

 - Unusual financial transactions, including explained or unnecessary credit card charges or withdrawals from a checking or savings account.

-At Truitt Law Offices, we understand how traumatizing nursing home abuse and neglect can be for your loved one and your family.
+At the Truitt Law Offices, we understand how traumatizing nursing home abuse and neglect can be for your loved one and your family.
 When you contact us, we will review what has happened to your loved one and carefully guide you through the process that lies ahead.